Advice for Healthy Living

 Here are a few basic recipes from which you can build skills, confidence and good nutrition.

-This is my go-to recipe when I want a satifying meal in a hurry.
+This is my go-to recipe when I want a satisfying meal in a hurry.
 It takes maybe 15 minutes to prepare.

 Like the Kichari recipe below, it's just a concept open to infinite variation to suit your taste, the available ingredients, your Doshas, the season and the time of day.
 For example, it would be best to omit the cottage cheese for an evening meal when "curds", which are heavy and relatively hard to digest, are more likely to produce Ama instead of Ojas.